-Users of password protected calendars links can subscribe to the feeds the same way as from non-password protected calendar link.
+Users of password-protected calendars links can subscribe to the feeds the same way as from non-password protected calendar link.
 The password is encoded securely into the feed URL.
 If the password of a calendar link changes, the associated iCalendar feed URLs will stop working.

-3. Date range covered
+6. Date range covered in iCalendar feeds

-If you need to export all event data of your calendar, for example for backup or migration to another tool, the recommended approach is to use the export tool available in the settings of your calendar.
+If you need to export all event data of your calendar, for backup or migration to another tool, the recommended approach is to use the export tool available in the settings of your calendar.

 Teamup refreshes the feed source immediately after each change.
 However, the update frequency a user experiences varies depending on the subscribing calendar program:

 - Apple iCal: It is possible to configure the feed update frequency between 5 minutes and once a week.

 - Outlook and Google Calendar: The update frequency is not configurable.
 In our experience it can take several hours to days to refresh.
 This is outside the control of Teamup.

 You can force an update by removing a feed and re-subscribing.
 Consider cache busting by appending a parameter such as a timestamp, e.g. ?t=090301 at the end of the feed URL.